OutdoorCoder/AlertTeamV2/README.md

 This file holds the function that performs email notifications.
 It exports this function:

+sendEmail(text);
-//text is a single word string that describes the type of alert.
-Look in trafficFunction.js or weatherFunction.js for an example of this //function being used. sendEmail(text);
+The parameter 'text' is a single word string that describes the type of alert.

+Look in trafficFunction.js or weatherFunction.js for an example of this //function being used.

 The current settings send an email from alertSystem.do.not.reply@gmail.com to every user in the database.
 A messge is logged to the console when a succesful email is sent.